nikp06/nikp06.github.io/content/posts/2023-03-11-simple-workflow-aws-terraform.md

 aws s3 cp test.txt s3://tf-simple-workflow-bucket
 ```

-This should trigger our step function, which will invoke our Lambda function.
-Since our Lambda function is simply throwing an error in this example, our SNS topic should receive a notification with the error message, which should be sent to the email address we specified during deployment.
+This triggers our step function and in turn invoke the Lambda function.
+If everthing goes right, it will throw an error.
+Our SNS topic should then receive a notification displaying the error message, which is forwarded to the email address we specified during deployment.

 ## Conclusion
-In this blog post, we have seen how to use the Terraform and HCL to create AWS resources as code.
-We have created a simple but super effective and useful workflow that uses an S3 bucket trigger to invoke a step function, which in turn invokes a Lambda function.
-We have also seen how to use SNS to receive notifications in case of Lambda function failures.
+In this blog post, we explored how to use Terraform and HCL to provision AWS resources as code.
+We built a straightforward yet highly effective workflow that uses an S3 bucket trigger to start a Step Function, which then invokes a Lambda function.
+Additionally, we demonstrated how to leverage SNS to receive notifications in the event of Lambda function failures.

 Using Terraform allows us to define our infrastructure as code, which provides several benefits such as version control, automated testing, and simplified deployment.
 Getting familiar with Terraform can be demanding with a steep learning curve, but might be useful for your purposes, as it can help you with other cloud providers like Microsoft Azure or Google Cloud Platform as well.